jamesw1892/OPAQUE/poc/README.md

 - **Communicating Socket**: The socket that the server listens on can be changed by changing the `SOCKET` constant at the top of `server.sage`.
 By default, it is `localhost:1337`
 - **Web Socket**: The socket that the web client runs on (which must be different to the communicating socket) can be changed by editing the `WEB_SOCKET` constant at the top of `web.sage`.
 By default, it is `localhost:8080`
 - **Logging**: `client.sage`, `server.sage` and `web.sage` define their own logging configurations.
 The command-line client and server define them at the top of their `main` methods and log to stderr, whereas the web client defines it at the top of the file and logs to both stderr and a log file.
-The web client reads this log file to displays the messages send/received and keys derived on the web page.
+The web client reads this log file to display the messages send/received and keys derived on the web page.
 - **OPAQUE Configuration**: The cryptographic configuration that OPAQUE uses can be changed by editing the `CONFIG` constant at the top of `server.sage`.
 By default, it is the same default as defined by the CFRG in their test file.
 It must be an instance of `Configuration` which is defined in `opaque_ake.sage`.
 This configuration consists of the following and is detailed in section 7 of the draft:
     - OPRF suite (Oblivious Pseudo-Random Function) - the topic of VOPRF (see links).
 For example OPRF(ristretto255, SHA-512) and OPRF(P-256, SHA-256)
     - KDF (Key Derivation Function): Can be an instance of `HKDF` from `opaque_core.sage` created from SHA-512 or SHA-256